rezarajan/whoami/src/readme.md

-# Resume Repo
+# Resume Build Instructions
 Resume source files, in XeTeX, version-controlled 😎.
-Will be updated as new skills and experience are required.
+Will be updated as new skills and experience are acquired.

 ## Getting Started